inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 Start from an existing template:

-* if you have local login only, copy the folder [templates/semantic-ui](https://github.com/inveniosoftware/invenio-accounts/tree/master/invenio_accounts/templates/semantic-ui) from `invenio-accounts`.
+* If you have local login only, copy the folder [templates/semantic-ui](https://github.com/inveniosoftware/invenio-accounts/tree/master/invenio_accounts/templates/semantic-ui) from `invenio-accounts`.
-* if you have external authentication, copy the folder [templates/semantic-ui](https://github.com/inveniosoftware/invenio-oauthclient/tree/master/invenio_oauthclient/templates/semantic-ui) from `invenio-oauthclient`.
+* If you have external authentication, copy the folder [templates/semantic-ui](https://github.com/inveniosoftware/invenio-oauthclient/tree/master/invenio_oauthclient/templates/semantic-ui) from `invenio-oauthclient`.

 Then, open the `templates` folder in `my-site` (your instance) and paste it there.
 Inside the `invenio-accounts`/`invenio-oauthclient` folder, keep only the template file that you want to customize.